jdlnolen/invite/README.md

 invite
 ======

 meteor package to handle invites.
+Using velocity to test.